Goya’s CEO said the U.S. is ‘truly blessed’ with President Trump. Latinos are now boycotting.

 “Driven by the belief that there was a growing consumer market for high-quality, fresh-tasting, Latin foods, the Unanues catered to local Hispanic families by distributing authentic Spanish products including olives, olive oil, and sardines,” according to Goya’s website.

-Goya, which is now headquartered in New Jersey, has since grown to have 26 facilities across the United States, Puerto Rico, Dominican Republic and Spain, and employs thousands of people worldwide.
+Goya, which is now headquartered in New Jersey, has since grown to have 26 facilities across the United States, Puerto Rico, Dominican Republic and Spain and employs thousands of people worldwide.
 As of 2014, the Unanues were reportedly worth $1.1 billion, according to Forbes.

 In past interviews, members of the Unanue family have credited the brand’s authenticity for its popularity.

-“To us, it’s important to make the connection through a product that maybe we’re not going to sell truckloads of, but we’re going to have the product on the shelf so when a consumer goes in they say, ‘Wow, I can relate to Goya because it’s authentic, this product makes me feel like I’m at home,’” Peter Unanue, Robert Unanue’s younger brother, told The Post in 2013.
+“To us, it’s important to make the connection through a product that maybe we’re not going to sell truckloads of, but we’re going to have the product on the shelf so when a consumer goes in they say: ‘Wow, I can relate to Goya because it’s authentic, this product makes me feel like I’m at home,’ ” Peter Unanue, Robert Unanue’s younger brother, told The Washington Post in 2013.

 As Robert Unanue, who took over the company more than a decade ago, has said, his family takes pride in becoming “part of the culture” of Latino communities.
-In 2011, Goya was honored by President Barack Obama for its commitment to serving Latinos nationwide.
+In 2011, Goya was honored by Obama for its commitment to serving Latinos.

 “They say, ‘I remember your slogans, I remember that you were in my neighborhood, you were part of my life growing up,’” Unanue told NBC News in 2016, referring to conversations with people he has met over the years.
 “That’s what makes us more than just a food company.”